-We’re held accountable for our words.
-If you’re a teacher, you’re held to an even higher standard!
-Like James says, “Not many of you should become teachers, my fellow believers, because you know that we who teach will be judged more strictly.”
-(James 3:1) As these verses will show you, learning how to tame the tongue is not always simple!
+Not only are we all accountable for our words, If you’re a minister or teacher, you’re held to an even higher standard!
+As James says, “Not many of you should become teachers, my fellow believers, because you know that we who teach will be judged more strictly.”
+(James 3:1)

 Taming the Tongue